The Barber (Seinfeld): Plot

 Jerry backs out of the bachelor auction when Elaine cracks up at his hair.
 Since Enzo is possessive and "crazy", Kramer sets up an under-the-table haircut for Jerry at Gino's apartment, behind Enzo's back.
-They only get one minute before Enzo arrives unexpectedly to apologize for misjudging Gino's beloved movie Edward Scissorhands.
+They only get one minute in before Enzo arrives unexpectedly to apologize for misjudging Gino's beloved movie Edward Scissorhands.
 Gino hides Jerry, but Enzo recognizes Jerry's hair on the floor.
-Elaine has no choice but to auction off Kramer instead of Jerry; she struggles to name his redeeming qualities, while he struts onto an attendee's table and falls off.
+Elaine has no choice but to auction off Kramer instead of Jerry; at the event, she struggles to name Kramer's redeeming qualities, while he struts onto an attendee's table and falls off.

-Enzo, obsessed with proving his suspicions, flatters Newman and offers him free haircuts to collect hair from Jerry.
+Enzo, obsessed with proving Jerry's betrayal, flatters Newman and offers him free haircuts to collect hair from Jerry.
 Newman, astonishingly, finds not one stray hair in Jerry's bathroom, so he blatantly gets too close to Jerry to snip off some incriminating hair.
-Out for blood, Enzo catches Gino showing Edward Scissorhands to Jerry.
+Now out for blood, Enzo catches Gino showing Edward Scissorhands to Jerry.
 With both barbers brought to tears over the movie, disaster is averted.

-Tuttle confirms that he hired George, but notices that George slacked all week.
-George quits, assuming that Pensky had the same intent as Tuttle to hire him, only to find that Pensky meant to say that his entire company board is under indictment.
-Jerry, realizing what Newman did, finds Newman at the shop playing barber, and shaves his head.
+Tuttle returns, confirming that George has the job, but notices George slacked all week.
+George quits, assuming that he also has a job with Pensky, only to find that Pensky meant to say that his entire company board is under indictment.
+Discovering what Newman did, Jerry finds him in the barber shop, menacingly approaching him with an electric razor.
+Later in a telephone exchange with Kramer, it is revealed that Newman has been shaved bald.